Rstar1998/Rstar1998/README.md

 ## Hi there 👋

 I am Ross Carvalho.
-Currently pursuing my masters in Computer Science at Pace Unversity
+Currently pursuing my Masters in Computer Science at Pace Unversity

 ## ⚡️ A Few Quick Facts